nabt/git-credential-bw/README.md

 source /path/to/bw-functions
 ```

+Restart your shell session to ensure the changes take affect.

+## Commands
+---
+`bw-unlock`

+Description:

-Restart your shell session, and type `bw-unlock`.
-The function will step you through the `bw` session creation process, and export the session token to a global environment variable, named `BW_SESSION`.
-This is the variable that `bw` uses for session verification, and allows for use of the Bitwarden CLI without the need to provide a password every time."
+This function will step you through the `bw` session creation process, and export the session token to a global environment variable, named `BW_SESSION`.
+This is the variable that `bw` uses for session verification, and allows for use of the Bitwarden CLI without the need to provide a password every time.
+The function calls the `bw-lock` function with a specified timeout, which defaults to 15 minutes.

+Options:

+Options can be defined by command line argument or config file.
+The config file is located at `$HOME/.config/git-credential-bw/config`.
+Options in the config file should be defined one per line, in `key=value` format.

+Timeout:

+Command Line: `bw-unlock [timeout]`
+    `timeout` is defined in minutes

+Config File: `timeout=[value]`
+---
+`bw-lock`

+Description:

+Locks the BitWarden vault

+Options:

+Timeout:

+Command Line: `bw-lock [timeout]`
+    `timeout` is defined in minutes